berteh/ScribusGenerator/README.md

 optional arguments:
-  -h, --help            show this help message and exit -c CSVFILE, --csvFile CSVFILE
+  -h, --help            show this help message and exit -c DATAFILE, --dataFile DATAFILE
-                        CSV file containing the data to substitute in each template during generation.
+                        CSV/JSON file containing the data to substitute in each template during generation.
 Default is scribus source file(s) name with "csv" extension instead of "sla".
 If csv file is not found, generation from this particular